mdn/content/files/en-us/web/javascript/reference/global_objects/string/index.md

 > **Warning:** Deprecated.
 Avoid these methods.
 >
-> They are of limited use, as they provide only a subset of the available HTML tags
+> They are of limited use, as they are based on a very old HTML standard and provide only a subset of the currently available HTML tags and attributes.
+Many of them create deprecated or non-standard markup today.
+In addition, they do simple string concatenation without any validation or sanitation, which makes them a potential security threat when directly inserted using [`innerHTML`](/en-US/docs/Web/API/Element/innerHTML).
+Use [DOM APIs](/en-US/docs/Web/API/Document_Object_Model) such as [`document.createElement()`](/en-US/docs/Web/API/Document/createElement) instead.
-> and attributes.

 - {{jsxref("String.prototype.anchor()")}} {{Deprecated_Inline}}
   - : {{htmlattrxref("name", "a", "&lt;a name=\"name\"&gt;")}} (hypertext target)